-CONTEXT FOR THE TOOLKIT:
+CONTEXT FOR THE TOOLKIT: ORGANIZATIONS INTERVIEWED

-ORGANIZATIONS INTERVIEWED
+DESC (Seattle, WA)

-DESC (Seattle, WA) We reached out to the Downtown Emergency Service Center (DESC) because of their commitment to inclusivity and their large housing portfolio.
+We reached out to the Downtown Emergency Service Center (DESC) because of their commitment to inclusivity and their large housing portfolio.
 DESC was established in 1979 and has 17 supportive housing developments as well as scattered site units.
 Our contact at DESC highlighted their harm reduction practices, as well as their new clinic and permanent supportive housing development, Hobson Place.
 DESC provided their harm reduction training materials for our toolkit and also suggested that users consider attending the Housing First Partners Conference.
 DESC's collaboration with the City of Seattle and other city stakeholders is an important component of their success.
 The City provides funding for DESC services and provided capital for the Hobson Place development.
-The Metropolitan Improvement District funds a Street Ambassadors program that provides training and employment opportunities for residents in recovery, including street outreach.
-The Street Ambassadors program could be replicated in many downtowns and central areas with amenities.
+DESC provides opioid overdose training to the Metropolitan Improvement District Ambassadors, a city program offering visitor information services, street cleanup and street outreach, and also trains and employs residents in recovery, some of whom have experienced homelessness.